coderdojobrixton/processing/README.md

 http://www.cs.sfu.ca/CourseCentral/166/tjd/color.html

-### colour/step2
+### colour/step3

 Next branch :

-colour/step3
+colour/step4

 ---

-Change the mode and the position changes
+Draw two ellipses.

 #### Talk about

-Modes and how they have affected position.
+Which circle is ontop of the other one.